Kieran O'Reilly (performer)

-Kieran O'Reilly (born 3 September 1979) is an Irish actor, musician and producer.
-He is also the songwriter and lead vocalist of the Irish alternative rock band, Hail The Ghost.
+Kieran Mark O'Reilly (born 3 September 1979) is an Irish actor, musician and producer.
+He is also the songwriter and lead vocalist of the Irish alternative rock band, Hail The Ghost and his solo project, Kopium.
 He is best known for his controversial role as Detective Garda Ciarán Madden in RTÉ's hit crime drama, Love/Hate, and his role as 'White Hair' in the Emmy Award-winning television show, Vikings.

 Early life and career

 O'Reilly was born Kieran Mark O'Reilly and is a twin.
 He grew up in Dublin, Ireland, and was educated at St. Kilians National School in Tallaght and Synge Street CBS in Dublin's City Centre.
 On leaving school, he worked as a clerk in the Special Detective Unit in Dublin and in 2000, he enrolled in the Garda Síochána (Ireland's National Police Force).
 He was stationed at Pearse Street Garda Station in the city centre where he worked in uniform and then in the District Drug Unit.
 He was then transferred to the National Drug Unit based in Dublin Castle, where he sometimes worked undercover.